DUNE/computing-HWDB/_episodes/07-Using-Python-Upload-Tool.md

 ## Introduction

-The Python HWDB Upload Tool is an application written in Python that helps users to upload massive data to the HWDB.
+The Python HWDB Upload Tool is a package of applications, written in Python that helps users to communicate with the HWDB.

+It is consists of multiple applications:
+- Uploader : Uploads massive data to the HWDB.
 User provides data by means of spreadsheets to the app.
 The app then simply uploads them.
 The app can also accept a docket file, along with spreadsheets, in which complex database schema can be defined as well.
+The detail usage is described later in this very page.
+- [Shipping Tracker]({{ page.root }}/shippingprocedure/index.html) : Helps user to follow the official DUNE shipping procedure.
+It also generates/uploads shipping label, along with the required shipping documentations.
+- [Label Generator]({{ page.root }}/barqrcode/index.html) : Generates labels of QR- and bar-codes.
+Allows user to define label & paper sizes as well as to detail orientations of codes.
+- [HWDB Dashboard]({{ page.root }}/dashboard/index.html) : Helps to provide information stored in the HWDB.
+Runs within a web-browser with multiple tabs (Type Getter, Plots, Shipment Tracker, Binary/Test Downloader).
+See the link for more details.

 [back to top](#contents)